-Tiny Home Financing: What To Consider
+Tiny-Home Financing: Loan Options And What To Consider

-Building: Finding A Tiny Home Contractor
+Building: Finding A Tiny-Home Contractor

 Buying: Using The RV Loan Option

 The Recreation Vehicle Industry Association (RVIA) certifies homes to be road-worthy, meaning they fall under the guidelines of the U.S. Department of Transportation’s National Highway Traffic Safety Administration.
 These temporary living quarters must also comply with strict manufacturer codes.

 While these codes can create unwieldy, expensive construction processes for a small shop, a few tiny-home manufacturers – most notably, Tumbleweed Tiny Homes – build out RVIA-certified dwellings.
 If you’re looking to buy a preowned tiny home, be sure it’s RVIA-certified so you can qualify for this lower-interest loan option.

 Opting for an RVIA-certified home allows you to apply as a borrower for an RV loan through a variety of lenders like major banks, credit unions and online lenders.
 Major banks and credit unions will often have longer loan terms of up to 20 years and smaller monthly payments.

 If you have a FICO® Score below 580, the first step to getting a decent RV loan is to boost your credit.
 Interest rates on an RV loan are generally going to be higher than rates for a traditional mortgage.
 Of course, the higher your credit score and the better your credit history, the more likely you are to qualify for a lower interest rate.